-Contract Line Item Numbers (CLIN) (FAR Part 4.10) are part of a defense contracts that break the contract down by the commodities being procured (labor hours of services, funding for travel, quantity product A, etc.).
+Contract Line Item Numbers (CLIN) (FAR Part 4.10) are part of defense contracts that break the contract down by the commodities being procured (labor hours of services, funding for travel, quantity product A, etc.).
 They help identify the supplies or services to be acquired as separately identified line items on a contract that provides for accounting traceability.

 CLINS are required for the following type of contracts: